Updated: Feb 17

 Carrots, one large handful per person

-Whole baby potatoes or large potatoes cut into one inch pieces, one large handful per person
+Whole baby potatoes or large potatoes, one large handful per person

 One whole chicken, 3-5 lbs, with giblets removed